ShotSpotter (SSTI) Full Report

 - ShotSpotter’s accuracy percentage is a product of their marketing department, not their data scientists.

-- ShotSpotter’s technology & testimony has been deemed inadmissible in certain courts in 2 of its major markets (CA & NY).
+- ShotSpotter’s technology & testimony has been deemed inadmissible in certain courts in two of its major markets (CA & NY).

 - ShotSpotter has made no known efforts to get independent confirmation of the validity of their data for court use.